 Sony Bravia ZD9

 Sony has pushed LED to its limits with individual LED dimming for contrast performance plus a faster processor for high-speed video without any lag.
 Android TV OS means apps are plentiful and smartphone interaction is simple.
-The ZD9 comes in a 65-inch, a 75-inch, or an eyeball-assaulting 100-inch version, with the latter costing a cool £60,000.
+The ZD9 comes in a 65-inch, a 75-inch, or an eyeball-assaulting, wall-consuming 100-inch version, with the latter costing a cool £60,000.